Legal Coaching has many benefits.

-But this isn’t a skill set required for all jobs and for all people.
+Knowing how to communicate in different situations isn’t a skill set required for all jobs and for all people.
 Even the smartest and most successful people may not be good communicators.
-That’s why major companies and government agencies have a “spokesperson” to communicate to the public.
-That’s why a great manufacturer hires an advertising agency – to communicate with the public.
+That’s why major companies and agencies have a “spokesperson” to communicate to the public.
+That’s why they hire an advertising agency – to communicate with the public.

-But most self-reps in family court haven’t developed or even had to use this sort of skill.
-They know their case and all the facts, but they have trouble organizing them or telling the story in a logical or persuasive way.
+It’s fair to say that most self-reps in family court haven’t developed, or even had to use, this sort of skill.
+They know their case and the facts, but they may have trouble organizing them or telling the story in a logical or persuasive way.
 Or they may be embarrassed to speak in public or get so tongue-tied that they forget to say what’s most important.

 All of the above leads towards greater self-confidence.
-The client naturally becomes more confident once they better understand their goals and have their material and arguments better organized.
-When they can see what pieces of their case advance their interest and how to counter what doesn’t, and when they understand when each party speaks and how to deal with the judge, they tend to relax.
+Each self-rep naturally becomes more confident once they better understand their goals and have their material and arguments better organized.
+Most self-reps feel better about their case when they see what pieces of their story best advance their interest and how to counter what doesn’t, and when they understand when each party speaks and how to deal with the judge.

 Lower stress levels

-Lastly, but far from least, a good coach helps reduce the stress level of the client.
-The client’s stress and fear about the outcome is reduced once they have a realistic sense of self awareness, realizable goals, improved communication skills, and confidence in being able to present their case as effectively as they’re able,
+Lastly, but far from least, a good coach helps reduce the stress level of the self-rep. The self-rep’s stress and fear about the outcome is reduced once they have a realistic sense of self awareness, realizable goals, improved communication skills, and confidence in being able to present their case as effectively as they’re able.